On the cardinality of measures of maximal relative entropy for smooth skew products: Measures of maximal relative entropy on topological Markov shifts

-\begin{proof}[Proof of Theorem \ref{thm:dream}] We assume the notations of Theorem \ref{thm:quasin} and Lemma \ref{lem:quas}.
-Assume, for contradiction, that the theorem is false.
+Let $a,b\in\mathcal A_X$ be as given at the end of Lemma \ref{lem:quas}, and let $n\in\mathbb N$ be large enough such that $[a]_0,[b]_0\in \alpha_n$; in this way we have that $a,b\in\mathcal A_{X_n}$.
+We assume the notations of Theorem \ref{thm:quasin} and Lemma \ref{lem:quas}.
+Suppose, for contradiction, that the theorem is false.
 Then there exist two ergodic measures of maximal $\nu$-relative entropy, $\mu^1$ and $\mu^2$, such that

-Define $\mu^3=(\proj^3_{X})_*\eta$ by the construction at the beginning of Section~\ref{sec:construction} (we keep the same notation, omitting the index $n$).
-We will show that